scala-exercises/scala-exercises/DEV_GUIDE.md

 }
 ```

 * (1) You will need to set up a [ScalaTest](http://www.scalatest.org/) dependency in your library.
-If you're using SBT you might not need to set it up only for the `test` scope (note that ScalaTest is also been used in the main source of your library).
+If you're using SBT you will not need to set it up for the `test` scope (note that ScalaTest is also been used in the main source of your library).
 * (2) As when defining the library, you need to use [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) to define the name of the section.
 Use an underscore symbol to include spaces.
 * (3) Each section `object` should inherit from `org.scalaexercises.definitions.Section`. `FlatSpec` and `Matchers` are traits from the [ScalaTest](http://www.scalatest.org/) library, the framework Scala Exercises uses to check the results.
-* (4) Inside the section `object` we can start defining the exercises, as it'll be shown in the following section.
+* (4) Inside the section `object` you can start defining the exercises, as it'll be shown in the following section.

 ####Creating new exercises

-The content for each exercise is defined in a [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block, with some specific particularities.
+The content for each exercise is defined in a [ScalaDoc](https://wiki.scala-lang.org/display/SW/Syntax) block, with some specific conventions.

 ```scala
 /** = Title = // (1)